imgradeone/blog-cocomilk/_posts/2022-04-04-no-longer-ynjmmd.md

 I simply hate those of things, while I'm facing a rising risk of being more dangerous and limited.
 The thing I want to do is to share my idea and create what I love independently, without obnoxious things interrupting.

-For now, I will announce that I'm going to change to another new Chinese identity, and also, with a new Chinese blog.
+For now, I will announce that I'm going to change to another new Chinese identity.
 I cannot spoiler any details about this new identity, since everything is still under heavy consideration, and I don't want it to be stolen accidently.
 Also, some subjects might be changed.
 Anyway, there's *something* I could tell you about.

 The new personal branding will still contain some familiar elements from my previous identity, but it will point out my position for future works - independent, creative and impressive.
 The date to release my new identity is still uncertain, however it should be public after September - or even the next year, who will know?
+Importantly, it is no use guessing what the branding will be like, and any identity changes will not be impacted or interrupted by anyone else.

+Another good news is that I'm going to create my own new Chinese blog and Weixin Official (or actually, Public?)
+Account.
+They will follow my work guidelines, just like what Coconut Milk Workplace shows you.
+This will only happen after I settle with my new branding, and it could take even longer to be published.

+After all, it's time to make my work more independent, with a better branding facing to more people.

+Stay tuned!